Antoine Kohn

-Antoine "Spitz" Kohn (1 November 1933 – 24 November 2012) was a Luxembourg football player and football manager.
+Antoine "Spitz" Kohn (1 November 1933 – 24 November 2012) was a Luxembourgish football player and football manager.

 Club career

 Kohn played as a striker, and spent most of his career plying his trade abroad, in Germany, Switzerland, and finally Netherlands, where he later became a successful manager.
 During his playing days, he earned the nickname "Spitz" for his ferocity and goal-scoring instinct.

 International career

 Kohn made his debut for Luxembourg in a September 1953 World Cup qualification match against France, in which he immediately scored a goal.
 He went on to earn 7 caps, scoring one goal, all of them in FIFA World Cup qualification matches.
 He won a total of 16 caps (6 goals) including unofficial matches.

 He played his final international game in September 1965, a 2–5 defeat by Yugoslavia.